dinchak/node-monome-grid/README.md

 ```

 You should initialize the LED array to the size of your monome.
 For example, a 128 should use an 8x16 array.

+Keep in mind that it may take a moment for the grid to initialize, so if you immediately call refresh you may not see anything happen.
+You can use a setInterval for example to call the refresh method in a loop and will see the LED state update once the grid has been initialized.